Tips for installing the machine on FI

 rasdaemon

-rather, we don't recommend it, as it's probably no longer under development.)
+is not recommended, as it is probably no longer under development.)

-For security reasons, it is advantageous to send logs to the central server as well.
-Another advantage is the possibility of detecting problems at the level of the faculty network by unix @ fi.
-If interested, arrange with Unix administrators.
+For security reasons, it is also convenient to send logs to a central server.
+Another advantage is that unix@fi can detect problems at the faculty network level.
+If you are interested, please contact Unix administrators.

 Disk monitoring via SMART